Deductions - Act Part 3, Section 21

 Recovery of Wages

-If an employee is charged any business costs whatsoever, under s.21(2), the director will collect that money as unpaid wages from the employer.
+If an employee is charged any business costs whatsoever, under s.21(2), the Director will collect that money as unpaid wages from the employer.
 Amounts deducted in contravention of this section, or payments an employer has required an employee to make on behalf of the employer, are considered to be wages and can be recovered under the Act.
 This includes any money paid out of an employee’s gratuities or any other source.
+Employees are not entitled to vacation pay on recovered business costs, although if the employer did properly provide vacation pay then these costs may be recovered by the employee under section 58 of the Act.

 Restaurant servers pool all tips to be shared amongst all employees, which is an acceptable practice.
 A customer leaves the restaurant without paying the bill.
 The employer cannot recover the cost of the meal from either the employee's wages or tips (gratuities) (pooled or otherwise) because "dine-and-dash" is a cost of doing business to be borne by the employer.